nf-core/tools/README.md

 INFO     Successfully removed star/align module
 ```

+You can pass the module name as a optional argument to `nf-core modules install` instead of using the cli prompt, eg: `nf-core modules remove fastqc`.
+To specify the pipeline directory, use `--dir <pipeline_dir>`.

 ### Create a new module

 This command creates a new nf-core module from the nf-core module template.
 This ensures that your module follows the nf-core guidelines.
 The template contains extensive `TODO` messages to walk you through the changes you need to make to the template.

-You can create a new module using `nf-core modules create <directory>`.
+You can create a new module using `nf-core modules create`.
+This will create the new module in the current working directory.
+To specify another directory, use `--dir <directory>`.

 If writing a module for the shared [nf-core/modules](https://github.com/nf-core/modules) repository, the `<directory>` argument should be the path to the clone of your fork of the modules repository.